-It’s tempting to look for medical schools in the UK that don’t require UCAT or BMAT scores to apply, but there are limited options.
-Students wonder about skipping the UCAT and BMAT medicine admissions tests for med school in the UK because the tests are notoriously challenging and high-pressure but skipping both tests may not be worth it.
-Medical school acceptance rates in the UK are extremely competitive and earning a good score on the UCAT or BMAT can help your medical school application stand out.
-In this blog, we’ll look at the difficulties of the UCAT and BMAT, which schools use neither of these admission tests and which schools in the UK use either UCAT or BMAT to evaluate students.
-We’ll also discuss why it’s worth it to take at least one of these exams.
+It’s tempting to look for medical schools in the UK that don’t require UCAT scores to apply, but there are limited options.
+Students wonder about skipping the UCAT and other medicine admissions tests for med school in the UK because the tests are notoriously challenging and high-pressure but skipping both tests may not be worth it.
+Medical school acceptance rates in the UK are extremely competitive and earning a good score on the UCAT can help your medical school application stand out.
+In this blog, we’ll look at the difficulties of the UCAT and which schools don't require an admissions test.
+We’ll also discuss why it’s worth it to take the UCAT.

 Article Contents

-Medical schools in the UK that don’t require UCAT or BMAT
+Medical Schools in the UK That Don’t Require UCAT

 Both universities accept applications from UK students and international applications through the UCAS application portal.
 Be sure to create an ideal UCAS timeline with the important dates and deadlines so you are well prepared for your medical school application!